-Q. What are Essential Oils?
+Q. What are Organic Essential Oils?

-Each essential oil has unique characteristics and captures the scent or smell, flavor, aroma or “essence” of its genuine source, depending on the plant.
+Each organic essential oil has unique characteristics and captures the scent or smell, flavor, aroma or “essence” of its genuine source, depending on the plant.
 Once the plant essence is extracted, it is bottled in its purest form.

 Some essential oils are diluted with “carrier oils” to make them safer to apply topically.

-Q. How are Essential Oils Created?
+Q. How are Organic Essential Oils Created?

-A. Essential oils are harvested and obtained throughout the world.
+A. Organic essential oils are harvested and obtained throughout the world.
 They are nurtured and created by extracting the pure life “essence” of a plant or source botanical through gentle distillation and/or cold pressing process.
 Any essential oil or blend produced using chemical processes is not considered to be true, pure or organic.

 There are MANY essential oils available.
 Most essential oils are available in a “single note” also referred to as a “Pure Note” form, which means they are individually derived from one single source.
 Each single note essential oil has unique compounds and characteristics to serve specific medicinal and aromatic purposes.
 There are also essential oil blends, combining more than one plant or essence to serve a combination of purposes.

-Q. How Do Essential Oils Work?
+Q. How Do Organic Essential Oils Work?

-The most common use of essential oils is for aromatherapy or aromatic delivery, upon where the essential oils are diffused into the air.
+The most common use of organic essential oils is for aromatherapy or aromatic delivery, upon where the essential oils are diffused into the air.
 When essential oil micro-molecules are diffused, they are inhaled through the nose to directly stimulate the olfactory and limbic systems in the brain.
 The limbic system is a part of your brain involved with sense of smell, emotions, and memories.
 In addition, this part of the brain controls several unconscious and physiological functions related to heart rate, blood pressure and breathing.

 Specific essential oils are used and diffused for different purposes, such as: stress reduction, sleep, anxiety reduction, relaxation, awareness and alertness, detoxification, purification, centeredness, and overall well-being.